geoffreylitt/homepage/source/articles/2020-07-19-tools-over-apps-for-personal-notetaking.html.md

 <footer>Geoffrey Litt<cite> <a href="https://www.geoffreylitt.com/2019/07/29/browser-extensions.html">https://www.geoffreylitt.com/2019/07/29/browser-extensions.html</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 The trouble is, this is a lot of work, and the type of thing that many users (including myself!) try to avoid.
-Saving people the effort and giving them a set of extensions that work well together can be really helpful.
+Saving people the initial effort and giving them a starting point can be really helpful.

-Maybe one view on this is that most software is like a restaurant: you pay for the well-constructed end product.
-But Foam is more like a recipe.
-Someone tells you a good combination of ingredients, and you get to try making the food yourself, customizing it to your liking.
-We all know good recipes are valuable—it's a lot easier for most people to cook from a recipe than to make it all up themselves!
+Maybe one view on this is that most software is like a restaurant: you pay for the final end product. **But Foam is more like a recipe than a final dish.** A recipe tells you a good combination of ingredients, and you get to make the food yourself, substituting ingredients to your liking along the way.
+We all realize recipes are valuable.
+It's easier to cook from a recipe than to make up a dish from scratch, even if you end up making tweaks.

+Also, there's a role in the world for both restaurants and home cooking!
+I'm not saying that all restaurants are bad or that all software needs to be built like this.
+Just that it's nice to have some software where the end user plays a larger role in the final assembly:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">2/ Yes, the restaurant food is truly &quot;better&quot; in many ways, and there&#39;s a role for restaurants in society...<br><br>But I wouldn&#39;t want to live in a world where no one cooks, and food is something we can only choose off a menu.<br><br>Software is increasingly heading to that place.</p>&mdash; Geoffrey Litt (@geoffreylitt) <a href="https://twitter.com/geoffreylitt/status/1177607450863767553?ref_src=twsrc%5Etfw">September 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+By the way, one funny thing is that a lot of software is actually built like this under the hood.
+Engineers don't make things from scratch these days, they find libraries and assemble them into products where the seams are hidden from the user.
+In the Foam model, the modules are exposed—giving me the power to open the hood and disable or replace individual parts.

 ## Tools, not apps